Use This 8th CPC Salary Calculator:

 What Exactly Happened?

-ONGC Salary After 8th Pay Commission: Right now, the 8th Pay Commission is not officially approved yet, but it is expected to be announced by early 2026 — possibly by the end of 2025.
-The last pay commission (7th CPC) was implemented in 2016, and it revised the salary structures of all central government and PSU employees, including ONGC (Oil and Natural Gas Corporation) staff.
+ONGC Salary After 8th Pay Commission: As of now, the 8th Pay Commission is not officially approved, but expectations are strong that it will be announced by early 2026— possibly by the end of 2025.
+The last Pay Commission (7th CPC) was implemented in 2016, bringing major changes in the salary and pension structure of central government employees and PSU staff, including ONGC (Oil and Natural Gas Corporation).

 Why is this important for ONGC employees?

-So, once the 8th Pay Commission is officially approved, all ONGC employees and pensioners will see a hike in:
+Once the 8th Pay Commission is formally announced, ONGC employees and pensioners will see a rise in:

 - Basic Pay